-- ▶ the ICRC mission statement: according to the mission statement, the overall humanitarian mission of the ICRC, as an "impartial, neutral and independent organization" rooted in IHL, is "to protect the lives and dignity of victims of war and internal violence and to provide them with assistance".
-The ICRC is part of the International Red Cross and Red Crescent Movement. - ▶ the ICRC's four-year strategy, which is made available publicly and in the ICRC's yearly Headquarters Appeal: the ICRC's strategy for 2007-2010 assesses opportunities and challenges in the environment in question, analyses the most important stakeholders, and defines the organization's desired positioning, the scope of its action, and its ambitions (1).
-The strategy clearly states the values and principles guiding the ICRC's action and attitudes (3).
-It also sets strategic priorities for fulfilling the ICRC's humanitarian mission to protect lives and the dignity of victims of armed conflict and other situations of violence and to provide them with assistance (2).
-The implementation of the four-year strategy requires action in three working areas: - "environment and external stakeholders" (1) - "resources and management processes", knowledge and skills, programmes, etc. (2) - "values and organizational culture" (3)
+According to the ICRC mission statement, the overall humanitarian mission of the institution, as an "impartial, neutral and independent organization" rooted in IHL, is "to protect the lives and dignity of victims of war and internal violence and to provide them with assistance".
+The ICRC is part of the International Red Cross and Red Crescent Movement.

+On this basis, the ICRC's four-year strategy is made available publicly and in the ICRC's yearly Headquarters Appeal.
+It assesses opportunities and challenges in the environment in question, analyses the most important stakeholders, and defines the organization's desired positioning, the scope of its action, and its ambitions.
+It sets strategic orientations and fields of activity for fulfilling the ICRC's humanitarian mission - to protect lives and the dignity of victims of armed conflict and other situations of violence and to provide them with assistance.
+It clearly states the values and principles guiding the ICRC's action and attitudes.